The law requires you to produce one of the following forms of photographic identification when you vote in person at a polling station:

 Most people do not need an Electoral Identity Card.

-If you are not accurately registered to vote, then go to www.gov.uk/register-to-vote and register to vote.
+If you are not accurately listed on the Electoral Register or not registered to vote, then go to www.gov.uk/register-to-vote and register to vote.

 Once you are accurately registered to vote you can apply online for an Electoral Identity Card here.